JaimeV365/xperience360/OneDrive/Documents/Xperience 360/Website/xperience-360.com/New Website Project/xperience360/content/blog/domain-squatting-perfect-brand-name-hostage.md

 ### The True Advantage

-Paying thousands, tens of thousands or even millions for a domain name does not make you look serious.
+Paying thousands, tens of thousands or even millions for a domain name does not make you look more serious.
 In fact, it could now be seen as a sign of outdated thinking.
 Brands that walk away emerge lighter, sharper and more authentic.

 So, if you are currently looking at a parked page, close the tab.
 Your real name is still available.
 It might end in .app or .io, and that is no longer a compromise — it is a declaration of independence.

-Count me in the rebellion: we are done feeding the .com pirates and their favourite auction houses, one renegade domain at a time.
-It is half tongue-in-cheek and half deadly serious — and entirely liberating.
+Count me in the rebellion; we are done feeding the .com pirates.
+From now on, every single pound goes straight into building a better name, a sharper brand, and a customer experience that actually matters.

 The not-dot-com revolution has begun!